 Appointing a nominee director in Hong Kong

-A nominee director in Hong Kong is appointed by the company owner and he or she can sign a specific document that will guarantee the fact that the nominee will act only upon the instructions received from the beneficial owners.
+A nominee director in Hong Kong is appointed by the company owner via a specific document that guarantees the fact that the nominee will act only upon the instructions received from the beneficial owners.
 The transfer of power is made between the two directors, and the nominee hands back the control of the company to the real owner through a general power of attorney.
 Nominees are usually appointed using a separate agreement.

 In most cases, the nominee director will not need to own shares in the company.
 However, if the situation shall arise, he or she must be able to secure the ownership of shares in a limited amount of time.
 Our Hong Kong company formation representatives can help you with this issue if the case should arise and help you prepare any document for the appointment of the nominee director.